Snake Bite On Dogs – How To Keep Your Dog Alive

 They both have procoagulants, which cause the blood to start clotting microscopically throughout the body, using up all of the clotting factors, which then causes haemorrhage anywhere at all in the body (Brown snakes are worse for this).

-The patient dies of the bleeding…whether a massive blood loss (in the abdomen) or a smaller loss in a very unfortunate location (brain, heart sac, lungs etc).
+The patient dies from the bleeding…whether a massive blood loss (in the abdomen) or a smaller loss in a very unfortunate location (brain, heart sac, lungs etc).

 Tiger snake bites can cause a direct loss of smooth muscle function in a way that Brown snakes don’t seem to.